-In B2B e-Invoices QR Codes are generated by the IRP & not the taxpayer, at any point if the B2B QR code is scanned & it is found that the same is self-generated then such e-Invoice will be considered void.
+In B2B e-Invoices QR Codes are generated by the IRP & not the taxpayer, at any point if the B2B invoices in gst QR code is scanned & it is found that the same is self-generated then such e-Invoice will be considered void.

 The second question would be, what should be the content of an e-Invoice QR Code?

 Following are the details that a normal B2B QR Code must contains: